What is Technical Assistance, coaching and consultation?

 - Teaching Dual Language Learners

 The Progressive Training and Technical Assistance Program offers child care programs an opportunity to participate in focused and facilitated training and technical assistance.
-This program provides individualized technical assistance to improves program quality.
-Programs commit to work with CCAoNH on a long term basis to improve quality and practices around one of five State Initiatives:
+This program provides individualized technical assistance to improve program quality.
+Programs commit to work with CCAoNH on a long term basis to improve quality and practices around one of six State Initiatives:

-- Program Emergency Preparedness and Response: Helps programs further develop their Emergency Operations Plan and Continuity of Operation Plans, as well as practice the Emergency Operations drills to help them be more equipped for an emergency.
+- Program Emergency Preparedness and Response: Helps programs further develop their Emergency Operations Plan and Continuity of Operation’s Plan, as well as practice the Emergency Operations drills to help them be more equipped for an emergency.

 - Strengthening Families, Strengthening Care: Helps programs evaluate their current practices around family engagement and make individual program goals to increase their work with the families they serve.

-There are different applications for this program.
-There is a Family Child Care Application and a Center-Based Application.
-In addition, there are two different types of applications that a provider can choose from, providers only need to choose one of the two options.
-There is a printable application that can be printed and completed by hand, then mailed to CCAoNH at 88 Temple Street, Nashua, NH 03060 or a fillable application that you can complete right on your computer using Microsoft Word and email to email@example.com.
+The Progressive Training and TA Program now has an open enrollment process.
+Programs simply need to fill out the application and email it to email@example.com and you will be contacted by a Training and TA Specialist.
+There are two versions of the application for this program.
+Providers only need to choose one of the two options.
+There is a printable application that can be printed and completed then scanned and emailed to firstname.lastname@example.org or a fillable application that you can complete right on your computer using Microsoft Word and email it to email@example.com.

 Early Childhood Cohorts

-- Exploring Strengthening Families in Child Care Cohort (ESF Cohort): Helps programs to assess their current family engagement practices, identify resources that are available to both the program and families, as well as create goals to sustain change in their practice to ensure the support of our New Hampshire families.
+- Strengthening Families Cohort: Helps programs to assess their current family engagement practices, identify resources that are available to both the program and families, as well as create goals to sustain change in their practice to ensure the support of our New Hampshire families.

-Early Childhood Cohort Flyers and Applications: There are different applications for this program.
-Each cohort has its own application.
-In addition, there are two different types of applications that a provider can choose from, providers only need to choose one of the two options.
-There is a printable application that can be printed and completed by hand, then mailed to CCAoNH at 88 Temple Street, Nashua, NH 03060 or a fillable application that you can complete right on your computer using Microsoft Word and email to firstname.lastname@example.org.
+There are two versions of the application for this program.
+Providers only need to choose one of the two options.
+There is a printable application that can be printed and completed then scanned and emailed to firstname.lastname@example.org or a fillable application that you can complete right on your computer using Microsoft Word and email it to email@example.com.
+Application are due by October 9, 2020.